__________________________________________________________________

 the Holy Spirit sent from heaven—things into which angels long to look.

 before Christ came.
-We know the call for heaven announced by Jesus was not
+We know the call to heaven was not known to Jews because

-familiar to Jews because the Pharisee master Nicodemus had never heard of it.
+the Pharisee master Nicodemus had never heard of it until Jesus announced it.

 Now there was a Pharisee named Nicodemus, a leader of the Jews.